CartoDB/odyssey.js/documentation.md

 You can always save and return to your existing story by bookmarking your current URL.
 The URL is dynamic, so any changes you make in the editor will result in a new URL. **Be sure to rebookmark the page if you make changes**.
 You can also _cut & paste_ the URL to share with collaborators.

-## Using the Editor
+## The Odyssey Editor

 The Odyssey Editor allows you to link map changes and movements to different elements in a web document through the use of [Markdown](http://daringfireball.net/projects/markdown/syntax).
-We have included a small number of webpage templates for you to use to prototype your stories.
+We have included a small number of webpage templates to help you quickly create your stories.

 <img src="http://i.imgur.com/i0c3bLL.gif" width="100%" />

-### Default Templates
+### Templates

-_todo_

-1. _Slides_
-2. _Scrolling_
-3. _Torque_
+Templates control the overal structure and layout of your story.
+They define the position of your map and story elements and define the method your story will progress.
+We have developed 3 templates to get you started.

+#### Slide template

+**todo**
+_describe this template and how it controls the flow of your story_ _provide a link to an example (created using only the editor)_

+#### Scrolling template

+**todo**
+_describe this template and how it controls the flow of your story_ _provide a link to an example (created using only the editor)_

+#### Torque template

+**todo**
+_describe this template and how it controls the flow of your story_ _provide a link to an example (created using only the editor)_

+#### Custom templates

+Experts can create and use custom Templates with Odyssey.
+If you are interested in using a custom template see the section,

+**TODO**
+**Add link to correct section below when prepared**

 ## Publishing stories